merishnaSuwal/Parachute_game/README.md

 # Parachute_game
-Game development in python using pygame
+Game development in Python using pygame library.

 Save the parachutes from falling into the sea.

 Use A and D to move the player left and right.